jtrupiano/i_dont_trust_your_code/4-release/1-versions.md

 * Introduce new functionality

 !SLIDE bullets incremental
-# Patch version bumps
+# Major version bumps
-* Introduce deprecation warnings
+* Break backwards-compatibility
+* Often include rewrite of large parts of the code
 * Introduce new functionality
-* Fix bugs or other documentation

 !SLIDE
 # Prereleases